How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 Regarding the challenges, the surveyed literature shows the following:

-\textbf{[C1] to decide on how much to talk: } in \cite{jenkins2007analysis}, some participants described the chatbot's utterances as not having enough details, or being too generic; however, most of them appreciated finding answers in a sentence rather than in a paragraph.
-Similarly, \cite{gnewuch2017towards} argue that simple questions should not be too detailed while important transactions require more information.
-In three studies \cite{chaves2018single, zamora2017sorry, duijst2017can}, participants complained about information overload and inefficiency caused by big blocks of texts.
-Balancing the granularity of information with the sentence length is a challenge to be overcome.
+\textbf{[C1] to decide how much to say: } in \citet{jenkins2007analysis}, some participants described the chatbot's utterances as not having enough detail, or being too generic; however, most of them appreciated finding answers in a sentence rather than in a paragraph.
+Similarly, \citet{gnewuch2017towards} argue that simple questions should not be too detailed, while important transactions require more information.
+In three studies \citep{chaves2018single, zamora2017sorry, duijst2017can}, participants complained about information overload and inefficiency caused by big blocks of texts.
+Balancing the granularity of information with the sentence length is a challenge to overcome.

 \textbf{[C2] to be consistent:} chatbots should not combine different language styles.
-For example, in \cite{duijst2017can}, most users found it strange that emojis were combined with a certain level of formal contact.
-When analyzing the critical incidents about an open-domain interaction, \cite{kirakowski2009establishing} found that participants criticized when chatbots used more formal language or unusual vocabulary since general-purpose chatbots focus on casual interactions.
+For example, in \citet{duijst2017can}, most users found it strange that emojis were combined with a certain level of formal contact.
+When analyzing the critical incidents about an open-domain interaction, \citet{kirakowski2009establishing} found that participants criticized chatbots when they used more formal language or unusual vocabulary, since general-purpose chatbots focus on casual interactions.

-Despite the highlighted benefits, we did not find strategies to provide \textit{thoroughness}. \cite{morris2002conversational} proposed a rule-based architecture where the language choices consider the agent's \textit{personality}, emotional state, and beliefs about the social relationship among the interlocutors.
+Despite the highlighted benefits, we did not find strategies to provide \textit{thoroughness}. \citet{morris2002conversational} proposed a rule-based architecture where the language choices consider the agent's \textit{personality}, emotional state, and beliefs about the social relationship among the interlocutors.
 However, they did not provide evidence of whether the proposed models produced the expected outcome.
-Although the literature in computational linguistics has proposed algorithms and statistical models to manipulate language style and matching (see e.g., \cite{prabhumoye2018style, zhang2017neural}), to the best of our knowledge, these strategies have not been evaluated in the context of chatbots social interactions.
+Although the literature in computational linguistics has proposed algorithms and statistical models to manipulate language style and matching (see e.g., \citet{prabhumoye2018style, zhang2017neural}), to the best of our knowledge, these strategies have not been evaluated in the context of chatbots' social interactions.